askdelphibv/skeleton-content-adapter/README.md

-# Sample adapter for AskDelphi
+# Skeleton adapter for AskDelphi

 This is an empty framework that can be used to implement a content Adapter for AskDelphi